maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - A gossip event may be created for one of the following reasons:
   - Another node gossiped to us and we record this fact by creating a `GossipEvent` with a `None` `payload`
     - If we received a `GossipRequestRpc`, we set pattern to `GossipCause::Request`.
-If we received a `GossipResponseRpc`, we set cause to `GossipCause::Resonse`
+If we received a `GossipResponseRpc`, we set cause to `GossipCause::Response`
     - If we received a `GossipRequestRpc`, we are required to immediately gossip back to the sender, bundling the NetworkEvents we think they aren't aware of in a `GossipResponseRpc`
   - We witness a network event and would like to share that.
 We create a `GossipEvent` containing our `Vote` on that `NodeState`.
 We set cause to `GossipCause::Observation`